sewenew/redis-protobuf/README.md

 Return an error reply in the following cases:

-- *path* specifies a message type, and the type doesn't match the type of the message saved in *key*.
+- The specified *type* doesn't match the type of the message saved in *key*.
 - *path* doesn't exist.

 #### Time Complexity